-Intersectional topics that have disparate impact on women, especially women of color, people with disabilities, LGBTQIA+, and historically marginalized populations.
+Intersectional topics that have disparate impact on women,

 SB 782 (LIMÓN) GUBERNATORIAL APPOINTMENTS

 CO-SPONSOR

 SUMMARY: This bill requires the Office of the Governor to maintain on its internet website a list of every state board and commission, including specified data of every state board and commission.
 In addition, this bill requires the Office of the Governor to publish on its internet website a report that contains aggregate demographic information of appointments by the Office of the Governor.